jgke/syntax-searcher/README.md

         - Clojure/Ruby keyword literal
         - Arbitrary number suffixes (eg. CSS: 15px)
 - More query improvements
+    - Match group end with `\$`
-    - Pattern grouping with `\(\)`
+    - Or-pattern with `\|`
-    - Backtracking matching
-        - Currently the query doesn't backtrack, so it doesn't match everything it should
-    - Linear time matching
-        - This should be possible with the linear time regex state machine algorithms
 - Replacing strings?
 - CLI improvements
     - Fine-tune output
     - JSON output
+- File type filters
+    - In a folder with multiple languages, one probably wants to search only certain types of files

 Comparison to other software
 ============================